-Over time, I have gotten comments on posts as well as emails with questions about cake decorating and other stuff.
-I have tried my best to compile all those questions and answers in this FAQ section.
+Over time, I have gotten questions and concerns from readers.
+I have tried my best to compile all those common frequently asked questions and their answers below.

 Once your cake is ready, steam it to make it smooth and shiny.
 I use a simple steam iron that I use for my clothes.

 I make my cakes only 24 hours prior to serving.
 So, I keep them at room temperature until I serve.
 After serving, if I have leftovers, I just store them in the fridge because I am no longer worried about how it will look.

 I have noticed when I keep my decorated fondant covered cakes in the refrigerator, they are fine as long as they stay there.
 But, when I take them out and they start to come to room temperature, the fondant looks like it's "sweating" with little beads of water.
 That just ruins the cake!

 I make my own homemade marshmallow fondant and love it.
 Satin Ice fondant tastes pretty good too.
 You can also add extracts to make them taste better.

 Check out the comments in the marshmallow fondant post.
 Many of my readers have been kind enough to share what they use instead of shortening.

 Yes, I use halal marshmallows.
 I buy them at Mediterranean stores.
 They are a bit pricier than regular marshmallows like JetPuffs.

 I use gel colors.
 Don't use liquid food coloring!
 It will make your fondant very sticky and messy to work with.
 The two brands I use are Wilton and Americolor.
 I did a detailed post on How to Color Fondant that you should really check out.

 You cannot freeze fondant or icing covered cakes but you can freeze freshly baked cakes, once they have colled to room temoerature..
 Just make sure to wrap them multiple times in saran wrap and put them in a sealed ziploc bag.
 I try to use my frozen cakes within 1 month.